 Only a couple weeks until the start of Fuji Rock, and if you’re like me, you’ve started trying to pencil in all your “must-see’s” in the overwhelming stage schedule.
 For me, the 2017 Fuji Rock outing has a particularly high number of “must-see’s”, none more than opening day.
-Previously, James laid out a very tempting and relaxing plan for us on the first day of the festival, but I’m going to put my money on using all my energy at the start at the risk of spending Saturday and Sunday with tired legs.If you’re up for running back and forth between each of the far corners of the festival grounds from morning to night, Friday is the day to do it.
-Both due to the initial energy you’ll have at the start of the festival, as well as the wide variety of acts you can catch on opening day, here’s one way to power through the first day of this year’s festival.
+Previously, James laid out a very tempting and relaxing plan for us on the first day of the festival, but I’m going to put my money on using all my energy at the start, no matter how high the risk of spending Saturday and Sunday with tired legs might be.If you’re up for running back and forth between each of the far corners of the festival grounds from morning to night, Friday is the day to do it.
+Riding high on the initial energy you’ll have at the start of the festival, put your walking shoes on because here’s one way to catch a great range of variety on opening day:

 The award-winning latin ska singer Mimi Maura returns to Fuji Rock this year for the first time since 2012, and will perform in the Crystal Palace Tent and at Cafe de Paris.
 A native of Puerto Rico, her career has carried her through both North and South America, where she’s a legitimate star, playing on some of the biggest festival stages in Latin America.
 When not touring, she’s in Argentina, where she raises a family and makes music with her husband Sergio Rotman, guitarist and saxophonist in the Argentinian superstar band Los Fabulosos Cadillacs (who will also be at Fuji Rock as part of her backing band, and also playing a DJ set).
 Mimi’s unique brand of ska vocals — sexy, upbeat, and highly danceable — will be perfect for Fuji Rock’s cabaret-style stages, so mark it on your schedule!
 She looks forward very much to coming, and took time to answer a few of our questions by email.